-Nationals from more than 100 countries require a visa to enter Turkey and are entitled to the Turkey eVisa.
-The Turkish eVisa is simple and easy to obtain.
-It can be applied for in a matter of minutes from the comfort of your home and can then be printed off to show to the immigration authorities in Turkey.
+The Turkish eVisa is easy to obtain and can be applied for in a matter of minutes from the comfort of your home and can then be printed off to present to immigration authorities in Turkey.
 Once you have filled out the user-friendly Turkey eVisa application form you just need to make the payment with a credit or debit card, and you will receive it at your email address in less than a month.

 How Long Can I Stay in Turkey with an eVisa?